freelanceradnan/newrepo/new.md

-mahim is a good boy
+this is a  update js